juancaresp/BlogNodejs/README.md

 node www
 ```

--And the final step is open your browsera and go to localhost:3000
+-And the final step is open your browser and go to localhost:3000